puppetlabs/puppetlabs-firewall/README.markdown

 your firewall resources as close to the applications and services that you manage as you wish.
-If you use the [roles and profiles pattern](https://puppetlabs.com/learn/roles-profiles-introduction) then it makes sense to create your firewall rules in the profiles, so that they remain close to the services managed by the profile.
+If you use the [roles and profiles pattern](https://puppetlabs.com/learn/roles-profiles-introduction) then it makes sense to create your firewall rules in the profiles, so they remain close to the services managed by the profile.

 This is an example of firewall rules in a profile: